madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 However, the $hash$ predicate stands out in the previous example because hash functions (if they are any good) work only in one direction.
-It is unreasonable to expect $hash$ to bind a value for the password given an hash.
+It is unreasonable to expect $hash$ to bind a value for the password given a hash.
 Let's refer to predicates like $hash$ (those with dataflow requirements) as _extralogical_ predicates.

 In light of this knowledge, the two versions of the rule defining the predicate $user$ above are not equivalent.
 Evaluation of the subgoal `hash(Pass,Hash)`{.prolog} produces a runtime error if the value of `Pass` is unknown.
-Suddenly, we have to be careful about the way you order your subgoals and not only those that are obviously extralogical like $hash$ but also any user-defined logical predicate that uses an extralogical one.
-To make the matters worse, although semantically arithmetic relations such as $>$ are logical, they are usually implemented as extralogical predicates.
+Suddenly, we have to be careful about the way we order subgoals.
+Not only those that are obviously extralogical like $hash$, but also any user-defined predicates that makes use of extralogical predicates!
+To make the matters worse, although semantically arithmetic relations such as $>$ are logical, they are usually implemented as extralogical predicates (or relations).

 #### Example 2